 Access to health records

-- You have a right to see your records.
-Your doctor can keep back information if it may harm your physical or mental health.
+- You can see your records.
+Your doctor can withhold information if it may harm your physical or mental health.

-- Other people, such as an employer or solicitor, can only see your records if you give your written consent.
+- Other people, such as an employer or insurer, can only see your records if you agree.

 - You should be able to see your records online if you sign up for ‘Patient Online’.

 - You can have a ‘summary care record’ which gives the NHS important information about your health.
 This helps them to deal with emergencies.
 You don’t have to have one if you don’t want to.

 From the 25th May 2018 the General Data Protection Regulations (GDPR) come into force.
 These regulations will replace the Data Protection Act 1998.
 We have provided updates throughout this section in line with GDPR changes.